Create and populate a dataset

 Learn more in the Configure access systems guide.

 Congratulations!
 Your dataset is ready to be released and utilized by the research community.
 But first, it is highly recommended that you validate and audit your dataset beforehand.
 Take a look at the number of rows, variables, and uploads in each table.
 Validate some of the variable summary statistics against what you expect.
-And to be truly thorough, add the dataset to a project and run some queries as if you were a researcher.
+And to be truly thorough, add the dataset to a workflow and run some queries as if you were a researcher.
 Catching a mistake now will prevent headaches down the line if researchers uncover unexpected discrepancies in the data.

 Once a version has been released, the data can no longer be edited.
 While you can unrelease a version within 7 days, this should generally be avoided; you'll need to release a new version to modify the data.